By Grant Norsworthy

 The English language is fascinating to me.
 Especially how particular words change in their meaning and usage over time, like:

-My earliest recollection of the word awesome being used to mean “I like this a lot!” was from actor Keanu Reeves in the 1989 movie Bill and Ted’s Excellent Adventure.
+My earliest recollection of the word awesome being used to mean “I really like this” was from actor Keanu Reeves in the 1989 movie Bill and Ted’s Excellent Adventure.
 That may have started the dismantling of the word awesome until, today, anything even slightly appealing can be awesome.
 Or, to quote the theme song from The Lego Movie, “Everything is Awesome!”.

 But awesome used to be a word reserved to describe something that overwhelmed me with awe and wonder, even fear.
 The deeper, richer, more powerful meaning has been lost.